 Goodrich (right) should have started her sophomore year as a marketing major at Grand Canyon University.
 Barajas is a social media influencer who had a substantial following on TikTok.

-Goodrich and Barajas were reportedly two of only six people who attended a movie called “The Forever Purge” at a California movie theatre.
+Goodrich and Barajas were reportedly two of only six people who attended a movie called “The Forever Purge” at a movie theater in Corona, California.
 The “Purge” series is about an annual day of lawlessness.

 Three of Jimenez’ friends allegedly attended the movie but left over fears of their friend being armed, Fox News reported.
 That left Jimenez, Goodrich and Barajas.